How to read a Nevada Gaming Commssion report?

 When we decided go leave the Vegas Strip for one of the casinos in an areas called the “Boulder Strip” (the casinos along State Route 582) in eastern Las Vegas, the number and amount of our wins increased.

 The Vegas Strip casino win percentage for slots overall is 8.01% (July 2025, casinos with $72M or more in revenue).
 On the Boulder Strip, it’s 6.63%.
-For us, that 2% translated into $3K in wins with the same $2K bankroll we use on the Strip.
+That 2% translated into $3K in wins with the same $2K bankroll we use on the Strip.

 While it’s true that this could be explained by a streak of good luck, it’s a streak that continued for three separate visits in three different months on 30 different slots.
-You be the judge.
+Judge for yourself.

 Resources